Tjoosten/MySQL-Info/MySQL_LIKE.md

-MySQL Like function.
+MySQL LIKE clause.
 ====================

-MySQL Like clause function is used to search in a table for records.
+MySQL Like clause is used to search in a table for records.
 To understand LIKE clause, consider an employee_tbl table, which is having the following records:

 ```bash
 mysql> SELECT * FROM employee_tbl;